brucedkyle/architectures/docs/sustainability/demandrisk.md

 ## Business outcomes

-[todo]
+- Improve inventory demand and forecasting
+- Automated processes updating inventory in closer to real time
+- Efficient, consistent decision making of overstock and understock

 ## Solution overview

-This solution focuses on _Automation_ and _Modernization_ in our Action Guide as shown in the following diagram:
+This solution in the following diagram reflects steps in the Action Guide:

 - Create a world-class sensing and risk-monitoring operation.
 - Accelerate automation in extended workflows
 - Amp up AI to make workflows smarter
+- Include sustainability commitments in decision making
 - Modernize for modern infrastructures, scale hybrid cloud platforms

 ![solution overview](./media/demandrisksolution.png)